 Reading through Spider Web, this reviewer looked for any sign of objectivity or counterargument that would lend credence to Fischer's denunciations of American history with little success.
 Fischer grudgingly mentioned that the Federal Bureau of Investigation's (FBI) counterintelligence program "weakened" the Ku Klux Klan, and he referred in brief passing to the excesses of Soviet Communists including the "deportation of Kulaks" (this qualifies as an understatement of the year, given that millions of Kulaks were uprooted, starved, and worked to death in labor camps).
 However, he does not present the historical record of what actually concerned those Americans in government and business who looked upon collectivist movements and the governments that supported them as threats to freedom.
 Fischer ignores post-Cold War findings by historians that many of the actors who were suspected of being Communist sympathizers actually turned out to be Communist sympathizers.
 He does not mention the Venona Project and its counterintelligence bent or the slew of books written by former Soviet officials that openly admit to many of the strategies that caused concern in the United States before and during the Cold War.
 In KGB officer Victor Cherkashin's memoir, Spy Handler (2004), he relates that the first time an American was recruited by Soviet intelligence to spy for them was 1923, a quarter-century and a world war before the United States even created its own permanent intelligence agency.
 Addressing this evidence would have gone a long way toward strengthening Fischer's thesis, but he did not even try.
-In deconstruction, all that matters is the attack, and there is no regard for counterargubeing Communist, of spying, or of espionage.
+In deconstruction, all that matters is the attack, and there is no regard for counterarguments.

+This reviewer was distracted by inaccurate characterizations.
+For example, Fischer referred to Alger Hiss as a convicted spy.
+No, Hiss was convicted on two counts of lying under oath.
+He was never convicted of being Communist, of spying, or of espionage.
 This is a minor point, but it is factually wrong and could lead a knowledgeable reader to suspect that despite Fischer's claims of extended research, many of his conclusions are instead based on the narrative of his fellow deconstructionists than on any new findings.
 There were no smoking guns of proof uncovered by deep research in this book.
 This is unfortunate.
 Selective use of historic events while ignoring counterarguments takes an author away from scholarship and toward propaganda.
 While I would not go so far as to call Spider Web propaganda, I believe it would be more useful to an Oliver Stone movie script than to a useful historiography on Cold War or American history.